clydemoreno/bloom_quest/README.md

 7. use worker threads to process chunk of data coming
 8. Use abstract classes to enforce contract.
 Gives ability to switch different implementation
 9. Use of decorators to add functionality.
+10. Use binary data where it's applicable.
+11. Compression and Signature validation.
+12. Use the right hashing function for the job to balance collision and speed.
+13. Use sampling instead of full data when applies.
+14. Self diagnostics is built-in